REBLOZYL Powder for solution for injection Ref.[10651] Active ingredients: Luspatercept

 Exploratory findings

-Table 6.
-Exploratory efficacy results in patients with MDS in ACE-536-MDS-001:
+Table 12.
+Exploratory efficacy results in patients with MDS in study ACE-536-MDS-001:

 mHI-Ea

-Weeks 1-24
+• Weeks 1-24

 Number of responders (response rate %)

-81 (52.9) 9 (11.8)
+81 (52.9)9 (11.8)

-RBC transfusion reduction of 4 units/8 weeks, n (%) 52/107 (48.6) 8/56 (14.3)
+RBC transfusion reduction of 4 units/8 weeks, n (%)52/107 (48.6)8/56 (14.3)

-Mean haemoglobin increase of ≥1.5 g/dL for 8 weeks, n (%) 29/46 (63.0) 1/20 (5.0)
+Mean Hb increase of ≥1.5 g/dL for 8 weeks, n (%)29/46 (63.0)1/20 (5.0)

-Weeks 1-48
+• Weeks 1-48

 Number of responders (response rate %)

-90 (58.8) 13 (17.1)
+90 (58.8)13 (17.1)

-RBC transfusion reduction of 4 units/8 weeks, n (%) 58/107 (54.2) 12/56 (21.4)
+RBC transfusion reduction of 4 units/8 weeks, n (%)58/107 (54.2)12/56 (21.4)

-Mean haemoglobin increase of ≥1.5 g/dL for 8 weeks, n (%) 32/46 (69.6) 1/20 (5.0)
+Mean Hb increase of ≥1.5 g/dL for 8 weeks, n (%)32/46 (69.6)1/20 (5.0)

-Mean change from baseline in mean serum ferritin with imputation by baseline (ITT population)
+Mean change from baseline in mean serum ferritin with imputation by baseline (ITT

-Mean change from baseline in mean serum ferritin averaged over Weeks 9 through 24 (μg/L)b
+Mean change from baseline in mean serum ferritin averaged

 LS Mean (SE)

-9.9 (47.09) 190.0 (60.30)
+9.9 (47.09)

-95% CI for LS mean -82.9, 102.7 71.2, 308.8
+95% CI for LS Mean-82.9, 102.771.2, 308.8

-95% CI for LS Mean Difference -309.8, -50.4
+95% CI for LS mean difference-309.8, -50.4

 a mHI-E = modified haematological improvement – erythroid.
 The proportion of patients meeting the HI-E criteria as per International Working Group (IWG) 2006 criteria sustained over a consecutive 56-day period during the indicated treatment period.
 For patients with baseline RBC transfusion burden of ≥4 units/8 weeks, mHI-E was defined as a reduction in RBC transfusion of at least 4 units/8 weeks.
-For patients with baseline RBC transfusion burden of <4 units/8 weeks, mHI-E was
+For patients with baseline RBC transfusion burden of <4 units/8 weeks, mHI-E was defined as a mean increase in Hb of ≥1.5 g/dL for 8 weeks in the absence of RBC transfusions.

 The median duration of the longest RBC Transfusion Independent (RBC-TI) period among responders in the luspatercept treatment arm was 30.6 weeks.

-The efficacy and safety of luspatercept were evaluated in a Phase 3 multicentre, randomised, double-blind, placebo-controlled study BELIEVE (ACE-536-B-THAL-001) in adult patients with β-thalassaemia–associated anaemia who require RBC transfusions (6-20 RBC units/24 weeks) with no transfusion-free period >35 days during that period.
+The efficacy and safety of luspatercept were evaluated in a Phase 3 multicentre, randomised, double-blind, placebo-controlled study BELIEVE (ACE-536-B-THAL-001) in adult patients with transfusion-dependent β-thalassaemia–associated anaemia who require RBC transfusions (6-20 RBC units/24 weeks) with no transfusion-free period >35 days during that period.

 Patients in both the luspatercept and placebo arms were treated for at least 48 and up to 96 weeks.
 After unblinding, placebo patients were able to cross-over to luspatercept.

-Table 7.
-Baseline characteristics in patients with β-thalassaemia in ACE-536-B-THAL-001:
+Table 13.
+Baseline demographics and disease characteristics of patients with transfusion-dependent β-thalassaemia in study ACE-536-B-THAL-001:

 Demographics